mlawrie/sticky-board/readme.md

 - Probably use visual studio code to do stuff

 # Todos:
-- Add a sticky
-- Return stickies from server
-- Move sticky / edit sticky update server
+- delete sticky on server
 - click away turn off sticky edit mode
+- add UI for network interruption / offline
 - Update client of changes from other clients (big)
 - Some homepage design (big)
 - Validate board creation